Digging holes here and there in American history. * * *

 The photographs below show places I've been and people I've met.
 In the coming months, I will have blog entries on these subjects.
 Featured in the header box is a photo of a locomotive from the Vickburg, Shreveport and Pacific Railroad, which was later sold to the Illinois Central RR.
 The V.S.&P. ran from Vicksburg, MS to Shreveport, LA.

-Author of several books on a variety of subjects, my law enforcement career is in its 38th year.
+Author of several books on a variety of subjects, my law enforcement career is in its 40th year.
 My broad range of experience includes virtually every position in a police agency from dispatcher to patrol officer to detective to police chief.
 I also serve on the Criminal Justice faculty of the University of Phoenix.
-My books can be ordered through the amazon.com link at the bottom of the page.
-Contact me at email@example.com
+I enjoy teaching writers about police work and criminal procedure.
+Contact me at firstname.lastname@example.org

 Was the pistol used to kill Lincoln stolen from its display in Ford's Theatre?